 Make Money on eBay with a Successful eBay Business

-Why is starting an eBay business so appealing?
-Because it's easy, fun and can be done from the comfort of your own home.
+Starting an eBay business is appealing because it's easy, fun and can be done from the comfort of your own home.
 But what if you want to do more than just sell a few items and actually make money on eBay?

-Question: What can researching eBay before listing a product or launching a store reveal?
+Question: What is researching before listing a product or launching a store on Ebay important?

-Answer: Researching eBay before listing a product or launching a store will answer three questions that are vital if you actually want to make money on eBay:
+Answer: Researching before listing a product or launching a store will answer three questions that are vital if you want to make money selling on eBay:

 - Is there a market for this?